 - Countersink bits.
 Used to allow the head of the countersunk screws to sit flush with the wood surface.

 - Clothes iron.
 Used to apply the veneer edge-banding.
 Any clothes iron will do, but you probably won’t want to use it on your clothes afterwards.
 I bought a $15 iron off of Amazon.

 - Single-cut, mill bastard file.
 Used to trim the veneer edge-banding.

 We often receive inquiries about how Plausible Labs works, what we do here, and what our goals were in deciding to form as a cooperative.

-Since people are interested in how we’re organized and what it’s like to work here (more so now that we’re hiring), and our bylaws can be a bit overwhelming to read, I decided to put together a brief FAQ on what our cooperative is, how it’s run, and what our goals are as a company.
+Since people are interested in how we’re organized and what it’s like to work here, and our bylaws can be a bit overwhelming to read, I decided to put together a brief FAQ on what our cooperative is, how it’s run, and what our goals are as a company.

 How are employees compensated?